-This is a huge step for the FCC who must be congratulated for taking this bold action despite the opposition of the two largest oligopoly U.S. wireless carriers who have lobbied against this.
-AT&T’s proposed acquisition of T-Mobile and the threat Verizon poses to continued wireless competition it is mandatory that the FCC stand up to these companies who are holding us back from innovation and are only worried about paying dividends to shareholders.
+This is a huge step for the FCC who must be congratulated for taking this bold action despite the opposition of the two largest oligopolies U.S. wireless carriers who have lobbied against this.
+AT&T’s proposed acquisition of T-Mobile and the threat Verizon poses to the continued wireless competition it is mandatory that the FCC stand up to these companies who are holding us back from innovation and are only worried about paying dividends to shareholders.

 Rural Wireless Carriers Have Better Coverage

 Verizon's Arrogance Now Rules the Air